Dirt Diggers Digest Guide to Strategic Corporate Research

 - data on water quality (from the National Drinking Water Contaminant Occurrence Database and the Permit Compliance System).

-Data from ECHO, EPA civil settlements and the EPA criminal docket can be found on Violation Tracker, which also has environmental data from other federal agencies.
+The EPA makes data on enforcement actions relating to the Clean Air Act, the Resources Conservation and Recovery Act, and other environmental laws through a service called Enforcement and Compliance History Online (ECHO).
+Data from ECHO, EPA civil settlements, and the EPA criminal docket can be found on Violation Tracker, which also has environmental data from other federal, state, and local agencies.

 Data on greenhouse gas emissions by large facilities can be found on the EPA's FLIGHT database.
 See also the Greenhouse 100 and the Toxic 100 lists produced by the Political Economy Research Institute as well as the Climate Accountability Institute's Carbon Majors project.